-Each Heron instance executes a single task of the topology.
-The instances are connected to the stream manager running inside the container through TCP loop-back connection.
-It is worth noting that Heron instances always connect to other instances through the stream manager and they do not communicate with each other directly even if they are on the same container.
 The stream manager acts as a bridge between Heron instances.
 It forwards the messages to the correct instances by consulting the routing tables it maintains.
 A message between two instances in different containers goes through two stream managers.
 Containers can have many Heron instances running in them and they all communicate through the stream manager.
 Because of this design, it is important to have highly efficient data transfers at the stream manager to support the communication requirements of the instances.

-Heron is designed from the ground up to be extensible, and important parts of the core engine are written in C++ rather than Java, the default language of choice for Big Data frameworks.
+Heron is designed from the ground up to be extensible, and most of the important parts of the core engine are written in C++ rather than JVM, the default language of choice for Big Data frameworks.
 The rationale for the use of C++ is to leverage the advanced features offered by the OS and hardware.
 Heron instances and schedulers are written in Java while stream manager and topology master are written in C++.

-3.2.1 Acknowledgements.
+3.2.1 Acknowledgements

 Heron uses an acknowledgement mechanism to provide at least once message processing semantics that ensures the message is always processed in the presence of process/machine failures.
-In order to achieve at least once, the stream manager tracks the tuple tree generated while a message progresses through the topology.
+It is possible that the message can be processed more than once.
+In order to achieve at least once, the stream manager tracks the messages flowing through the system and if a failure occurs, it notifies the spout.
 When a bolt emits a message, it anchors the new message to the parent message and this information is sent to originating stream manager (in the same container) as a separate message.
+The new message is processed in the next bolt thereby generating another set of new messages and so on.
+One can view this as a tree of messages with the root being the anchored message.
 When every new message finishes its processing, a separate message is again sent to the originating stream manager.
 Upon receiving such control messages for every emit in the message tree, the stream manager marks the message as fully processed.